yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_drop_table.md

 ---

 ## Synopsis
-The `DROP TABLE` statement removes a table and all of its data from the database.
+The `DROP TABLE` command removes a table and all of its data from the database.

 ## Syntax